 “Spending two hundred years starting in 784 the Moors continuously expanded and enriched the complex.
 Entering the Mezquita is through one of the wonderful portals.
 We entered and stood inside the courtyard (Sahn) filled with palms and citrus trees.

 The most prominent feature of the original mosque was the 1293 columns of different kinds of stone.
 When the Christians took over they tore down a large number of them and erected a cathedral in the centre.
-856 columns are still left.
+There are now 856 columns.
 They connect by arches painted in characteristic red and white colours.
 Today we might object to the idea of reconstructing such an architectural masterpiece, but on the other hand the Christian Reconquistadores might have done worse, as elsewhere in “liberated” Spain.

 In any case, the cathedral inside the old mosque is an absolutely stunning beauty.
 There are a number of chapels around the edges of the building, in a mix of Christian Renaissance and Moorish style.